 These issues can be caused by a defective or improperly installed toner cartridge.

 - Print several blank pages and see if this fixes the print quality.

 - Try cleaning the internal components of the printer like the laser scanner/mirrors.

 - If this does not fix the issue, re-install the toner cartridge.

 - If unsuccessful, your toner cartridge may be defective and you should replace it to see if it fixes the problem.

 - These issues can also be caused by a defective drum unit.
 If reinstalling/replacing the toner cartridge is unsuccessful, replace the drum unit next.

 When a toner cartridge is low on toner, fading will often occur.

 Replace the toner cartridge and your printouts should no longer have fading.

 - If your printer is not low on toner and your printouts are still fading, it could be caused by a transfer roller issue or a laser mirror that needs to be cleaned.

-- If possible, inspect the inside of the printer to see if there are any visible obstructions.
+- Inspect the inside of the printer to see if there are any visible obstructions.

 - If there aren’t, replace the toner cartridge and see if that removes the blank spots.

-- If it doesn’t, replace the transfer roller and see if that removes them.
+- Still spotting?
+Replace the transfer roller and see if that removes them.

 - Clean your printer and remove all leaked color toner.